andrewchambers/janet-process/README.md

-# janet-proctools
+# janet-process

-A collection of modules for dealing with processes.
+A janet module for running child processes.

-# process module

 ## Quick example